Zero waste essentially shifts the idea of making a product “go away” at the landfill to becoming an input resource to be used again.

-Over 28,000 tonnes of waste were generated in Whitehorse in 2014 - this amounts to over 900 kg for every man, woman and child.
-This is over the national average of 770 kg/person/year, and well over other jurisdictions in Canada.
-In 2014, 26% of waste in Whitehorse was diverted, meaning it was reused, recycled or composted.
+Over 32,000 tonnes of waste were generated in Whitehorse in 2021 – this amounts to 940 kg for every person.
+This is over the national average of 694 kg/person/year, and well over other jurisdictions in Canada.
+In 2021, 33% of waste in Whitehorse was diverted, meaning it was reused, recycled or composted.
 All the rest of it was landfilled.
-The good news is that 26% is a fantastic improvement over historical rates which had stubbornly plateaued since 2010, and is the single biggest jump from one year to the next.
 This definitely reflects our increased focus on waste and our efforts to divert more.
-The bad news is that we're still lagging behind other jurisdictions in Canada that are diverting much more.
+The bad news is that we’re still lagging behind other jurisdictions in Canada that are diverting much more.
 Waste generation in Whitehorse has also been increasing over the years, outstripping population growth.
 We can do better.
 We need to redefine garbage, and divert more from what ends up in our landfill.
 We also need to reuse more, and consume less.

-A Whitehorse waste audit from 2010 indicated that landfilled waste contained:
+A Whitehorse waste audit in 2018 of residential waste landfilled contained:

 Meeting our goals is completely within reach.
 If organics, cardboard, wood, recyclables, metals, household hazardous waste and e-waste are removed from the waste stream, we would see about 70% less thrown away, and we would easily reach our goal of 50% waste diversion!